xMartin/php-introduction/05_a_real_application.md

 The other two entries, beside the timezone, will become important soon.

-To actually use this configuration, we need to parse this YAML file and put the config values somwhere where we can access it conveniently throughout our application.
+To actually use this configuration, we need to parse this YAML file and put the config values somewhere where we can access it conveniently throughout our application.
 We'll use constants for that:

 ```php
 $config = Yaml::parse(file_get_contents('config.yml'));